Ensuring Home Safety for Seniors

 Identifying Common Safety Hazards

-Most home safety measures for elderly are fairly common across homes of all sizes, styles, and locations.
-Some of these may not be issues in a ground-up smart-home or universal design-build, but otherwise, look out for:
+Most home safety measures for elderly adults are fairly common across homes of all sizes, styles, and locations.
+Some of these may not be issues in a smart home complete with integrated devices for improved accessibility or a universal design–oriented build, but otherwise, look out for:

-• Non-level surfaces, such as stairs, steps, and room thresholds
+• Unlevel surfaces, such as stairs, steps, and room thresholds

 • Slippery surfaces